Eligibility criteria

 Recognises large visitor attractions that provide truly memorable visitor experiences and demonstrate excellence across every aspect of the business.

-“…a permanently established excursion destination, a primary purpose of which is to allow access for entertainment, interest, or education and can include places of worship; rather than being primarily a retail outlet or a venue for sporting, theatrical, or film performances.
+“…a permanently established excursion destination, a primary purpose of which is to allow access for entertainment, interest or education and can include places of worship; not primarily a retail or food service outlet or a venue for sporting, theatrical or film performances.
 It must be open to the public, with or without prior booking, for published periods each year, and should be capable of attracting day visitors or tourists as well as local residents.”

 • Attracts 75,000 visitors or more per year, or employs more than 10 full-time equivalent members of staff